 At this point, given all I have learned, experienced, and witnessed about TMS, I would disagree with that.
 It is bad enough that this happened to me, but worse knowing that those who came after me into that TMS clinic have experienced the same thing.
 I heard the same story from people injured by TMS all over the US, Canada, the UK, Australia, New Zealand, and Singapore—virtually all over the world.

 I was in disbelief.
 I said, “Do you have any history of mental health issues?”
 He said, “No, never.”
 He had a very severe reaction to TMS; he could barely stand still and his voice was racing and disjointed—obviously in rough condition.
-In his case the treatment was much worse that the disease.
+In his case, the treatment was much worse than the disease.

 I have also heard from many people that they had relatively minor anxiety or depression and were asked by the office staff to exaggerate their responses to the PHQ-9 questionnaire so that TMS would be approved by insurance.
 People who go in for TMS are usually desperate for help and have been convinced that this is a no-risk miracle cure.
 This is a massive contributor to both these clinics’ bank accounts and to inappropriate levels of risk and harm to their patients.